The non-action bloc: resignation, cynicism, and the culture that keeps people powerless

 Mainstreaming: Building Grassroots Balance

 And this brings us to the elephant in the room, the #geekproblem.
 Our own grassroots digital spaces are still shaped by a narrow, deterministic culture that lacks wider social understanding.
 In the path we need to be on, we cannot code our way to liberation if the ideology behind the code is warped, and currently, it is.
-As we often say: all code is ideology solidified, and it has real social effects.
+As we often say: all code is ideology solidified, and has real social effects.

 Right now, way too much of that ideology stems from the #deathcult, hidden behind kind words, progressive branding, and empty buzzwords.
 This disconnect between stated values and real-world outcomes is dangerous, and disturbingly common.

 We’re currently looking for funding support and collaborators, particularly developers who are attracted to this vision.
 If you have links, networks, or skills to offer, get in touch.
+The timing is urgent.
+The mainstreaming machine is rolling forward.
+Let’s get on with composting the #techshit, reclaiming our spaces, and growing better from the bottom up.

 More on this: http://hamishcampbell.com